CosmWasm/cosmwasm/IBC.md

 }
 ```

-Once a channel is closed, due to error, our request, or request of the other
+Once a channel is closed, whether due to an IBC error, at our request, or at the
-side, the following callback is made on the contract, which allows it to take
+request of the other side, the following callback is made on the contract, which
-appropriate cleanup action:
+allows it to take appropriate cleanup action:

 ```rust
 #[entry_point]